 Common single-layer name in the German-speaking area, which is mostly derived from a winery operated by a monastery (monks).

 The name was first mentioned in documents in 1476.
-The vineyard takes its name from the Cistercian monks of the monastery Eberbach who managed Neuhof, which still exists today, with the surrounding areas.
+The vineyard takes its name from the Cistercian monks of the monastery Eberbach who managed the Neuhof, which still exists today, with the surrounding areas.
 The south-east to south-facing vineyard with up to 60% slope encompasses 30 hectares of vineyards on gravelly clay.
 Riesling, Scheurebe and Portugieser are cultivated here.
-The vineyards, for example, have a share in the situation Anheuser Paul and Imperial Count von Plettenberg,
+The vineyards, for example, have a share in the situation Anheuser Paul and Imperial Count von Plettenberg.

 There are also other individual layers of this name in the municipalities and growing areas of Hergenfeld, Hüffelsheim (both Nahe), Mönchstockheim (Franconia) and Volxheim (Rheinhessen).